ipython/ipython-website/index.rst

 interactive kernel speaks to clients such as the terminal or web notebook via a well-specified protocol_, and all features of a kernel are available to all clients.
-We ship the official IPython kernel, but kernels for other languages are being currently developed, with prototypes in Ruby and JavaScript already existing.
+We ship the official IPython kernel, but kernels for other languages such as `Julia`_ and `Haskell`_ are actively developed and used.
 Additionally, the IPython kernel supports multi-language integration, letting you for example mix Python code with Cython_, R_, Octave_, and scripting in `Bash, Perl or Ruby`_.